We regularly check your details to make sure you get the right payment amount.

 What you need to do if we send you a letter

-We’re sending letters to some people who get Sickness Allowance asking them to confirm or update their employment status.
+We’re sending a letter to some people who get Sickness Allowance asking them to confirm or update their employment status.
 If we’ve sent you a letter, you’ll find it in your myGov Inbox or Express Plus Centrelink mobile app.
 If you have a nominee and they do not get their letters online, we’ll send them a paper letter.

 We’re sending these letters to check you’re on the right payment.